Life in a Day (album): Recording

-Release and reception
+Release

 Life in a Day was released by the independent label Zoom Records and licensed to Arista Records.
 The album's artwork was created by Carole Moss, a friend of John Leckie.
 The album spent six weeks in the UK LP charts and reached number 30 on 12 May 1979.
 The title track was released on 30 March as Simple Minds' first single and reached No. 62 in the UK charts, spending two weeks there.
 "Chelsea Girl", considered the strongest track on the album, was held back as the second single by Arista Records, but it failed to chart at all.
 A tribute to Nico and the Andy Warhol film Chelsea Girls, it was a popular live song for the band.

+Critical reception

-Andy Kellman of AllMusic rated the album the lowest of Simple Minds' first five album releases, remarking on its derivativeness of Magazine and Roxy Music and ranking "Someone" as the best track.
-NMEs Tony Stewart praised the lyrics and arrangements despite noting the overt influences of 1970s music, and rated "Murder Story" the standout track.
+Upon its release, the album received favourable reviews in the British music press.
+Smash Hits Red Starr selected it as "British Pick of the Week", calling it "a very strong debut album from an exceptionally talented new Scottish band that are certainly destined for the top.
+Though occasionally overdecorated and missing the urgency of their live shows, this is still a superb blend of old and new waves into punchy, imaginative mainstream rock with some classic songs."NME's Tony Stewart praised the lyrics and arrangements despite noting the overt influences of 1970s music, and rated "Murder Story" the standout track.
 Although noting the album as overproduced and undermining the band's sound, he rated the album favourably.

+Retrospectively, Andy Kellman of AllMusic rated the album the lowest of Simple Minds' first five album releases, remarking on its derivativeness of Magazine and Roxy Music and ranking "Someone" as the best track.

 In a 2012 interview, the band's frontman Jim Kerr expressed regret that the album's production had resulted in the tracks lacking "a real spark" that was part of their live performances, and described his feelings about the album as "bittersweet".
 He recalled at the time, "as we were about to drive up to Scotland, someone gave me a cassette of Unknown Pleasures by Joy Division... and I thought, we've completely blown it."—ruing that their live material had sounded more like Velvet Underground and less like the Boomtown Rats.